Professional

 12.8.
 Force Majeure

-Neither party shall be liable to the other for any delay or failure to perform hereunder (excluding payment obligations) due to circumstances beyond such party’s reasonable control, including acts of God, acts of government, flood, fire, earthquakes, civil unrest, acts of terror, strikes or other labor problems (excluding those involving such party’s employees or contractors), service disruptions affecting hardware, software or power systems, not within such party’s possession or reasonable control, and denial of service attacks.
+Neither Party shall be liable to the other for any delay or failure to perform hereunder (excluding payment obligations) due to circumstances beyond such Party’s reasonable control, including acts of God, acts of government, flood, fire, earthquakes, civil unrest, acts of terror, strikes or other labor problems (excluding those involving such Party’s employees or contractors), and service disruptions affecting hardware, software, or power systems not within such Party’s possession or reasonable control, and denial-of-service attacks.

 12.9.
 Waiver